BlaireLeone/bulma-clean-theme/habits-friction.md

 #### **Behavioral economics**

 Behavioral economics, a subdiscipline of behavioral science, is more specific in that it examines human behavior as it relates to decision-making.
 While more of a psychological science in practice, it is also considered an economic discipline for how individual decision-making affects broader socio-economic trends.
 For instance, behavioral economists might study the proportion of people that bought one product compared to another.
 And why?
 Or what made this insurance plan, or that gym membership more popular.
-While behaviorists are curious about particular decisions, they more accurately, are curious about what made this decision so appealing out of the array of decisions available, despite the trade-offs attached to each decision.
-Why did they choose to drive vs flying or taking the train? [[2]](https://news.uchicago.edu/explainer/what-is-behavioral-economics)
+While behaviorist economists are curious about particular decisions, they more accurately, are curious about what made this decision so appealing out of the array of decisions available, despite the trade-offs attached to each decision.
+Why did they choose to buy fast food vs produce or other takeout? [[2]](https://news.uchicago.edu/explainer/what-is-behavioral-economics)

-Most behaviors seem deliberate, either carefully calculated or obvious based on personal principles: affirming strongly held beliefs - like the decision to attend a place of worship (if you have a particular faith) or the decision to join an extraterrestrial book club (if you believe in aliens); performing a practical or efficient task – like doing your laundry because you ran out of clean socks or doing your taxes because it's that time of year.
+Most behaviors seem deliberate, either carefully calculated or obvious given a person's principles: affirming strongly held beliefs - like the decision to attend a place of worship (if you have a particular faith) or the decision to join an extraterrestrial book club (if you believe in aliens); performing a practical or efficient task – like doing your laundry because you ran out of clean socks or doing your taxes because it's that time of year.

-Nobel Laureate and psychologist Daniel Kahneman from Princeton University (and his late colleague Amos Tversky), however, has a new perspective, which generally suggests that we may not have as much control over our decisions as we think we do.
+Nobel Laureate and cognitive scientist Daniel Kahneman from Princeton University (and his late colleague Amos Tversky), however, has a new perspective, which generally suggests that we may not have as much control over our decisions as we think.
 Spoiler alert: it changed how we view psychology and behavioral economics forever.

-In his 2011 book, Thinking Fast and Slow, he posits that our thinking, and more than that, our behavior, operates on two settings: slow and fast. [[3]](https://us.macmillan.com/books/9780374533557/thinkingfastandslow) And that these settings effect our decision making in surprising ways.
+In his 2011 book, Thinking Fast and Slow, he posits that our thinking and, because our actions are an extension of our thinking, our behavior operates on two settings: slow and fast. [[3]](https://us.macmillan.com/books/9780374533557/thinkingfastandslow) And that these settings effect our decision making in surprising ways.
 Although it should be noted that in summarizing these two systems (in the book, they are actually referred two as System 1 and System 2 respectively), I am vastly oversimplifying their nuance.

 ### Thinking Fast and Slow